Xiphos: Etymology

 Stone's Glossary has xiphos being a name used by Homer for a sword.
 The entry in the book says that the sword had a double-edged blade widest at about two-thirds of its length from the point, and ending in a very long point.

 The word is attested in Mycenaean Greek Linear B form as 𐀥𐀯𐀟𐀁, qi-si-pe-e.
 (Note: Qi-si-pe-e is thought to be the dual number nominative case form of *qi-si-po; that is, its meaning is "two swords".
 It is found on the PY Ta 716 tablet.

 Mycenaean 𐀞𐀏𐀙, pa-ka-na, could be an attested form of φάσγανον, phasganon, the famous Homeric word for sword.
 A sword is usually represented iconographically in Linear B by the ideogram 𐃉.)
 A relation to Arabic saifun ('a sword') and Egyptian sēfet has been suggested, although this does not explain the presence of a labiovelar in Mycenaean.
-One suggestion connects Ossetic äxsirf "sickle", which would point to a virtual Indo-European *k^{w}sibhro-.
+One suggestion connects Ossetic äxsirf "sickle", which would point to a virtual Indo-European *kʷsibʰro-.

 Construction

 Most xiphe handles followed a two-piece construction (similar to a knife) using either native woods or, for more exotic imports, ebony and animal bone.
 The two slabs were attached to the tang of the sword, secured via two or three pins and then made smooth via filing giving the characteristic oval shape of a xiphos grip.
 Hand guards usually followed a "bridge" shape and were either also of organic material or iron or a combination of both, also secured via pins on each point.
-Some swords found in Italy or Macedonia tended to have an iron extension/reinforcement running along the handle (see picture of modern reconstruction of a xiphos made by Manning Imperial above).
+Some swords found in Italy or Macedonia tended to have an iron extension/reinforcement running along the handle.

 There have been finds of xiphe with hilts decorated with gold foil.
 These swords were most likely ceremonial since they are always found in burial sites.

 Surviving xiphe are relatively rare, but appear alongside iron weapons in burial sites, indicating both a household status and continued use into the Iron Age.